psychedelic2007/EVOLVE/README.md

 This folder contains all the models that have been used or developed during the project.
 It is divided into two subfolders:
 - Pre-trained models: This contains four models that have been pre-trained on specific datasets:
   - Omicron: A model trained for the Omicron variant.
-  - Influenza: A model trained for Influenza virus data.
+  - Influenza: A model trained for Influenza H1N1 haemagglutinin virus data.
   - CTV: A model focused on Citrus Tristeza Virus (CTV).
-  - Xanthomonas: A model for the Xanthomonas genus of bacteria.
+  - Xanthomonas oryzae: A model for the Xanthomonas genus of bacteria.

 - Transfer learned models: This subfolder contains models that have been further trained (transfer learning) on specific datasets.
 Currently, it includes:
-  - Dengue Virus Model: A model fine-tuned for detecting or predicting Dengue virus characteristics using transfer learning techniques.
+  - Dengue Virus Model: A model fine-tuned for detecting or predicting Dengue virus mutations using transfer learned model.
+  - Ebola Virus Model: A model fine-tuned for detecting or predicting Ebola virus mutations using transfer learned model.

 More details are provided in the respetive directory